-We're going to focus on the display next, because we think it's worth a few more words than normal.
-As we've already detailed, the Pixel 2 XL moves to a new display aspect, following the likes of the Samsung Galaxy S8+, LG V30 or the Apple iPhone X.
+The display is worth a few more words than normal.
+As we've already detailed, the Pixel 2 XL moves to a new display aspect compared to the original, bringing it in line with other modern flagships.

-It is, we suspect, the same panel that's used in the LG V30, given that it's referred to as p-OLED (which LG tends to use as Samsung dominates the AMOLED nomenclature) and the exact same size and resolution as the LG V30, but when the Pixel 2 XL initially launched, it looked totally different.
+It is, we suspect, the same panel that's used in the LG V30, given that it's referred to as P-OLED (which LG tends to use as Samsung dominates the AMOLED nomenclature) and the exact same size and resolution.
+But when the Pixel 2 XL initially launched, it looked totally different.

-But in that form there is a strange dichotomy to this display: while things like your Instagram feed won't have the sheen that all other top smartphones offer, the Pixel 2 XL's display works really well in particular conditions.
-Watching Star Trek Discovery on Netflix, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looks red in shadows and noisy in lower light scenes, with the Pixel 2 XL delivering cleaner accuracy - despite LG claiming that it would be showing the HDR version.
-Discovery is notable because so much is set against darkness.
+There is a strange dichotomy to this Google display: while things like your Instagram feed won't have the sheen that all other top smartphones offer, the Pixel 2 XL's display works really well in particular conditions.
+Watching Star Trek Discovery on Netflix, for example, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looked red in shadows and noisy in lower light scenes, despite LG claiming that it would be showing the HDR version.

-Some people have complained about "burn-in" on early devices, although we've not seen this on the second Pixel 2 XL that we have.
-Others also criticised off-axis colour shift.
-For us, this was never as big a deal as the display tuning itself, which leaves us a lot happier with the Pixel 2 XL following this software update.
-Perhaps it isn't natural and even if Google claims it's a byproduct of what we've become accustomed to, it's still what we want to see.
+Some people have complained about "burn-in" on early devices, too, although we've not seen this on the second and third Pixel 2 XL devices that we have.
+Others also criticised off-axis colour shift, but this was never as big a deal as the display tuning itself.

 Hardware and battery performance